rehierl/abstract-properties/14-x-types-of-scopes/14-1-types-of-scopes/1-0-types-of-scopes.md

 A HTML element is therefore such that it is understood to begin with its start-tag and to end with its end-tag.
-It should be clear that, each such element still corresponds with a single node in the document tree, this description is therefore not just inaccurate, but **misleading**.
+It should be clear that, each such element still translates into a single node in the document tree.

-That is because the visit of the element's node in the document tree still only corresponds with its type-0 scope, *not* with its type-1 scope.
+The above statement is therefore **misleading** because the visit of the element's node in the document tree still only corresponds with its type-0 scope, *not* with its type-1 scope.
 Naming the pair of tags "an element", while implicitly including all the descendant elements it contains, does not change that.